vyperlang/vyper/docs/interfaces.rst

 Extracting Interfaces
 =====================

-Vyper has a built-in format option to allow you to make your own Vyper interfaces easily.
+Vyper has a built-in format option to allow you to easily export a Vyper interface from a pre-existing contract.

 ::